-Passage is a substantial threat in larger drainages in the RMU, whereas in smaller drainages passage is generally represented by minor obstructions such as culverts, road crossings and channelized reaches.
+Passage was ranked as a major threat in scope and severity) in most larger drainages of the RMU, and elsewhere was generally represented by minor obstructions such as culverts, road crossings and channelized reaches.
 Notable exceptions were the Santa Margarita and San Luis Rey rivers, and many of the larger rivers had lower reaches that might still provide some suitable habitat.
 Passage in the Santa Clara River is impeded by a diversion dam (Freeman Diversion; United Water Conservation District) 10 miles from the estuary with substantial passage (upstream and downstream) issues that are currently under review and mitigation as part of a habitat conservation plan (United Water Conservation District).
-However, some lampreys have historically passed the diversion dam so it does not represent a complete barrier.
+However, lampreys have historically passed the diversion dam in some numbers and it does not represent a complete barrier.
 Two principal tributaries, Santa Paula and Piru creeks, have dams; however, neither has historical records of lamprey, and the Santa Paula does not contain substantial upstream habitat (Reid 2015).
 Piru Creek has not been assessed for potential habitat suitability upstream of the dam.
 Sespe Creek, the principal Santa Clara tributary with historical lamprey occupancy, is unimpeded.
 In the Ventura Basin, Matilija Dam blocks substantial potential habitat that was apparently occupied historically.
 Removal of the dam is under consideration by local stakeholders.
 The two southernmost HUCs (San Diego and Cottonwood-Tijuana) have large impassable mainstem dams that block any suitable habitat were lampreys to attempt to recolonize.